Arthur Percival: Culpability for the fall of Singapore

 Moreover, Percival had difficulties with his subordinates Sir Lewis "Piggy" Heath, commanding Indian III Corps, and the independent-minded Gordon Bennett, commanding the Australian 8th Division.
 The former officer had been senior to Percival prior to his appointment as GOC (Malaya).

 Percival was ultimately responsible for the men who served under him, and with other officers – notably Major-General David Murray-Lyon, commander of the Indian 11th Infantry Division – he had shown a willingness to replace them when he felt their performance was not up to scratch.
 Perhaps his greatest mistake was to resist the building of fixed defences in either Johore or the north shore of Singapore, dismissing them in the face of repeated requests to start construction from his Chief Engineer, Brigadier Ivan Simson, with the comment "Defences are bad for morale – for both troops and civilians".

-Percival also insisted on defending the north-eastern shore of Singapore most heavily, against the advice of the Allied supreme commander in South East Asia, General Archibald Wavell.
+Percival also insisted on defending the north-eastern shore of Singapore most heavily, against the advice of the Allied supreme commander in South East Asia, General Sir Archibald Wavell.
 Percival was perhaps fixed on his responsibilities for defending the Singapore Naval Base.
 He also spread his forces thinly around the island and kept few units as a strategic reserve.
 When the Japanese attack came in the west, the Australian 22nd Brigade took the brunt of the assault.
 Percival refused to reinforce them as he continued to believe that the main assault would occur in the north east.
 The attacking Japanese were down to the last of their ammunition when Percival surrendered.
 Before surrendering, besides taking his own counsel, he consulted his own officers.

 In the post-war Percival Report (written in 1946, published in 1948) the "imminent collapse" of the water supply, estimated by David J. Murnane, the Municipal Water Engineer, on 14 February to occur within 24–48 hours, was highlighted as a direct cause for surrender.
 According to oral history records, quoted by Louis Allen (author of Singapore 1941–42), Murnane asked for and was promised by General Percival "ten lorries and a hundred Royal Engineers" so he could fix the water supply leaks caused by Japanese bombing and shelling.
 He never got what he needed: Louis Allen says Murnane got 'one lorry and ten frightened Sikhs'.
 When confronted again, all that Percival delivered (on 14 February) was one lorry and ten Royal Engineers but it was too late.